-This task will focus on providing algorithms for filtering and suggesting concepts and content based on the semantic user profile, with respect to the environment context.
+This task will focus on providing algorithms for filtering and suggesting concepts and content based on the user's interest profile, and previous activity and behaviour.
 This will be achieved by semantically matching the user profile against the available linked content (semantic representation) with respect to the knowledge in context, while taking under consideration the weight of the user preferences in order to rank proposed concepts and content.
 Fast and efficient algorithms will be provided, aiming to integrate the filterer on any end-user device.
 In case of scarcity of available linked content, a user model will be provided in order to formulate a search query for "free" web search.